Please click on a question to show the answer, and again to hide.

 Can you tell me a little about the creation process

 I started painting when I was 25 years old and have been painting now for over 25 years.
 I began drawing from a very young age, as do many of us, and really applied myself to learning how to draw in my teens.
 I went to Chelsea School of Art when I was eighteen, and have continuously produced artwork since then.
 My mural painting career began in 2002.

-First I do some mock up sketches based on any ideas discussed, then, once the sketches are approved, I begin drawing the image out by hand on the wall.
+First I do some mock up sketches or composites based on any ideas discussed, then, once these are approved, I begin drawing the image out by hand on the wall.
 Then I start painting!
+I have more recently been using a projector to speed up the process, especially for characters.
 If the mural to be painted contains a 'sky' I usually paint this first, not only because it is the most distant background, but also because it creates a good ambiance for me to work creatively in.
 I use a mixture of white emulsion and acrylic colours, and use brushes to apply the paint to the walls, using as many coats as are needed to create a good quality finish.
 This provides a very durable surface, and sometimes an extra coat of acrylic matt varnish is applied on top for added protection.
 Often I will need to mix up many colours before painting a particular area, and generally mix up 3 tones of a similar hue to allow me to create the illusion of shadow, and add highlights last.
 Sometimes a full range of gradiated tones is needed for detailed work.
 It takes a methodical approach to create a quality mural, and persistence, and then before you know it, it's done!